 In addition, The Academy will relentlessly advocate on behalf of children seeking paths to success.
 Ultimately, we'll give young people access to the best advice, skills, and opportunities to help them achieve their greatest ambitions and maximum potential.

 The Everest Leadership Academy aims to be an institution like no other, focusing on the soft skills that are difficult to learn in a classroom.
 We reinforce traditional educational experiences by teaching teens how to develop leadership skills and how to lead in their communities.
-Education is not just about knowledge.
-It's also about developing the character that prepares people to succeed.
 We hope to instill the habits of mind needed to successfully approach many of life's challenges.